natykn/prediction_p_p/README.md

 ### Install and test exercise

-1. Download .ova
+1. Download the .ova file attached to the email.
-2. Load .ova in virtual box
+2. Load the .ova file in virtual box
 3. Turn on the virtual machine
-4. Virtual machine password: ruby12345
-5. To start the app
+4. To start the app
   - Go to naty@rubyvm:~/phpProjects/pico-placa-projects and run php artisan serve
 ![alt text](https://github.com/natykn/prediction_p_p/blob/master/imageReadme/terminal1.png)